TheRubick/devops-exercises/topics/cicd/README.md

 </b></details>

 <details>
 <summary>You need to run unit tests every time a change submitted to a given project.
-Describe in details how your pipeline would look like and what will be executed in each stage</summary><br><b>
+Describe in details how your pipeline would look like and what will be executed in each stage ❎</summary><br><b>

 The pipelines will have multiple stages: